Clauvin/Abrahms-Less-OP-Martial-Arts/README.md

 # Abrahms-Less-OP-Martial-Arts
 A less OP version of Abrahms OP Martial Arts mod for Cataclysm: Dark Days Ahead (https://github.com/CleverRaven/Cataclysm-DDA), for personal use but here in case anyone wants to fork this.

+This repository has permission of Abrahms to exist and be forked.

 ## Fair Warning

 I'm doing this, as mentioned before, for my personal use - this repo exists because others demonstrated interest in me nerfing the Abrahms mod.